How unique homeware retailer Cox & Cox streamlines and customizes the shipping options on their website with ShipperHQ

 In 2001, Fiona Cox, former stylist and presenter on BBC’s popular home makeover series Home Front, founded Cox & Cox.
 The company is known for its unique, global pieces not found in catalogues.

-“The products in our catalogue are carefully handpicked with the individual buyer in mind”, said Aynsley Peet, the company’s Head of eCommerce.
+“The products in our catalogue are carefully handpicked with the individual buyer in mind,” said Aynsley Peet, the company’s Ecommerce Director.
 “Our customers know their style.
-They come to us for new ways to transform their space; for homeware that is easy to live with and that will be with them for years to come.
+They come to us for new ways to transform their space.
+They want homeware that is easy to live with and that will be with them for years to come.
 With that in mind, we always couple forward-thinking design with a timeless aesthetic.”

 As an online-only brand, Cox & Cox has a lot of advantages over its competitors.
-One being its ability to expand into new product categories, such as their recently launched children’s line, pet products and paint.
+One being its ability to expand into new product categories, such as their recently launched children, pet products and paint lines.
 Another being the opportunity to invest in and implement new technologies that improve the shopping experience quickly.

 It’s these two things – their desire for flexibility and agility – that led them to ShipperHQ in late 2019.
 They needed a way to efficiently handle the shipping strategy of their large (and growing) product catalogue.